-If at any time you would like assistance finding OER, please contact either D'Arcy Hutchings or Lorelei Sterling (email address and phone number in the "Contact Me" boxes on this page).
+If at any time you would like assistance finding OER, please contact D'Arcy Hutchings (see the "Contact Me" box on this page).

 Are you hoping to move away from students needing to purchase a textbook to be successful your course?
 Are you just wanting to find materials to supplement your current textbook or readings?
 Are you wanting to move away from using a textbook altogether?
 Your strategy for searching may vary accordingly.

 Because you may end up needing to search several places for OER, it's a good idea to keep a record of where you look, which terms you use (and what categories you browse through), and what you find.
 Think about a way to keep that record.

 You may think of other terms as you search, but having a good list going before you start may prevent the need to go back and search sources again.

 Brainstorm and jot down terms that might be used to describe your course as a whole.
 Pull from the course title but go further.
 Does your course go by a different name at other colleges and universities?
 Are there other ways to express your subject?
 Do any of the terms you identified have spelling variations (example: behavior and behaviour - you may need to search for both)?

 You may need to search for smaller blocks of content than an entire textbook or course that matches yours.
 Take a close look at your learning outcomes and your course content to come up with additional keywords you can use as you search.
 Include common synonyms (other words people in your field use to discuss the concept) and spelling variations as before.

 Searching by keyword is just one option.
 Also use the browsing function within each repository to locate resources your keyword searches may have missed.